 Hello and Welcome!

 I’m a Korean-American author, playwright, presenter, and on-line teacher.
-I like to share books, stories and interesting facts about Asian culture with young audiences and parents.
-My passion is to make Asia come alive for my audience.
-Learning about Asia is fun!
+I like to share books, stories and interesting facts about Korean and Asian culture with young audiences and parents.
+My passion is to make Korea and Asia fun.

 Meet the Author @ Gwinnett County Library